 - There are no initial setup costs because everything is covered within the monthly subscription.

-Since during the migration the access to some data may be hampered, decide which infrastructure elements you absolutely need to have access to.
-This will also help you more accurately determine the size of cloud infrastructure, what impacts the costs.
+Since during the migration, access to some data may be hampered, decide which infrastructure elements you absolutely need to have access to.
+This will also help you more accurately determine the size of Cloud infrastructure and what impacts the costs.

 - Rehost (Lift & Shift)

 Before the migration starts, you should also have a plan on how to prevent or address possible challenges on the way.
 Below, you can read about a few common ones.